shaack/auto-resize-textarea/README.md

 Auto resizes the height of any &lt;textarea&gt;.

-- No dependencies (don't needs jQuery)
+- No dependencies (you don't need jQuery)
 - Works with Bootstrap

 ## Usage